U.S. says captures al Qaeda leader in Libya, also raids Somalia

 "It was prompted by the Westgate attack," the official said.

-Residents said fighting erupted at about 3 a.m. (midnight GMT).
+Residents said fighting erupted at about 3 a.m.
+(8 p.m.
+EDT on Saturday).
 "We were awoken by heavy gunfire last night, we thought an al Shabaab base at the beach was captured," Sumira Nur, a mother of four, told Reuters from Barawe on Saturday.

 "We also heard sounds of shells, but we do not know where they landed."